alixnicolas/fillit/README.md

 In this particular project, it has been charged to create an algorithm which fits some Tetriminos together into the smallest possible square.

-The program use an array of strings to contain all the set of Tetriminos and does not use recursion to solve the map.
+The program uses an array of strings to contain all the set of Tetriminos and does not use recursion to solve the map.

 include/utilities.h --> prototypes, static array of strings (= set of all the Tetriminos)